 This volume provides a discussion of a methodological approach that proceeds in three stages – textual analysis, articulation, and philosophical construction.
-It illustrates this methodological approach with a discussion of the ethical attribute yi 義 and of related topics such as acceptance, anger, and equanimity.
-A number of papers have been written since 2007 as part of the preparation for this volume, and it is anticipated that the complete book manuscript will be finished by late 2018.
-The methodological approach developed in this volume will become the basis for a more comprehensive treatment of central themes in Confucian moral psychology in future volumes.
+It illustrates this methodological approach with a discussion of the ethical attribute yi 義 and of related topics such as anger, acceptance, and detachment.
+A number of papers have been written since 2007 in preparation for this volume, and it is anticipated that the complete book manuscript will be finished by 2022.
+The methodological approach developed in this volume will become the basis for a comprehensive treatment of central themes in Confucian moral psychology in volumes 4 and 5.
 The following are papers written as part of the work on this volume as well as other papers relevant to the volume; those marked with ♦ can be viewed under “Online Papers”.

 ♦ “Studying Confucian Ethics from the Inside Out,” Dao 15:4 (Dec 2016): 511-532.

-“Methodological Reflections on the Study of Chinese Thought,” forthcoming in Tan, Sor-hoon, ed.
-Bloomsbury Research Handbook on Methodology in Chinese Philosophy (Bloomsbury Publishing).
+♦ “Methodological Reflections on the Study of Chinese Thought,” in Tan, Sor-hoon, ed.
+Bloomsbury Research Handbook on Methodology in Chinese Philosophy (Bloomsbury Publishing, 2016): 57-74.

 ♦ “Nivison and the Philosophical Study of Confucian Thought,” Early China 38 (2015), 41-53.

 ♦ “On Jing 敬: Thinking Through Tang Junyi on Chinese Culture in Diaspora,” in Chinese Studies (漢學研究) 31:2 (June 2013), 35-61.

 ♦ “The Philosophical Study of Chinese Thought,” in News and Views: The Journal of the International Academy for Philosophy, 3:1-2 (2011).
 Reprinted in Journal of East-West Thought, 1:2 (March, 2012), 25-37.